RyanKhanRK/Extended_MLflow/README.md

+# EXTENDED VERSION OF MLFLOW FOR MODEL MANAGEMENT AND EXPERIMENT TRACKING

 This project is a web-based dashboard built on top of MLflow to support experiment tracking, model comparison, and explainability.
 The system allows users to monitor logged experiments, identify the best-performing runs, and interpret model predictions using SHAP-based visualizations.

 The focus of this project is experiment analysis and explainability, rather than full deployment or model registry management.